danieljwait/e2ee-messenger/Writeup/README.md

 <img src="media\image6.png" style="width:3.06667in;height:2.33194in" />**Navigation**

 Discord has many shortcuts which are helpfully listed on a dedicated help screen in the program.
-This streamlines the experience for power-users of the program while allowing regular users to continue using their normal cursor orientated navigation.
+This streamlines the experience for power users of the program while allowing regular users to continue using their normal cursor orientated navigation.

 Many parts of the Discord UI are divided into groups of tabs: servers, DM threads and channels are all formatted as such.
 This makes the program very friendly for most users as tab-based navigation is a common UI style in websites, mobile apps, and desktop applications.